ChemCryst/crystals/newdocs/interface/menus.rst

 Refine Hydrogen
 ^^^^^^^^^^^^^^^
 Refine only the hydrogen atoms subject to mild geometrical restraints.
-U[iso] may also be refined to be similar to that of the bonded heavier atom.
+U[iso] may also be restrained to be similar to that of the bonded heavier atom.
 |br|\
-Deuterium is treated the same as hydrogen.
+Deuterium is treated in the same way as hydrogen.
 |br|\
 A useful refinement strategy is to use this utility to optimise just the hydrogen atoms with respect to both the data and normal geometry, and then refine them